Collegiate EMS Providers Convene to Learn, Compete and Collaborate!

 NCEMSF is a non-profit organization committed to scholarship, research and consultancy activities and to creating safer, healthier environments on college and university campuses throughout North America.
 Comprised of over 250 college campus-based emergency medical service (EMS) agencies trained to respond within minutes and provide care tailored specifically to campus emergencies, NCEMSF's purpose is to support, promote, and advocate for EMS on college and university campuses.
 The annual conference is the cornerstone of the Foundation and creates a forum for communication and an environment where ideas can be exchanged and problems solved.

-Several individuals and campus EMS organizations were recognized at the conference with annual awards for service:
+Several individuals and campus EMS organizations were recognized at the conference with annual awards for service.

-Binghamton University, Cornell University, University of Massachusetts - Lowell and University of Pennsylvania were recognized for having completed NCEMSF's Striving for Excellence program, a rigorous self-evaluation and three year accreditation process demonstrating adherence to current best practice patterns.
+Fourteen universities were recognized for having completed NCEMSF's Striving for Excellence program, a rigorous self-evaluation and three year accreditation process demonstrating adherence to current best practice patterns.
 The recipients represent benchmark organizations that others strive to emulate.